-If two custodial sentences should be given at once, the rehabilitation period is defined by whether the sentences are intended to run concurrently or consecutively.
-If, say, two six-month sentences are intended to run consecutively, they count as a single 12-month sentence for the purposes of establishing a rehabilitation period.
+If you are given two prison sentences at once, the rehabilitation period is defined by whether the sentences are intended to run concurrently (at the same time) or consecutively (one after another).
+For example, if two six-month sentences are intended to run consecutively, they count as a single 12-month sentence for the purposes of establishing a rehabilitation period.
 However, two concurrent six-month sentences are only counted as a single six-month sentence for the purpose of establishing a rehabilitation period.

 Prison sentences which are intended to run consecutively to sentences which are already being served are unaffected by this.

 Even when a conviction becomes spent, details of the offence will still persist on the Police National Computer.
 General guidelines from the Association of Chief Police Officers mean that convictions for what are known as ‘recordable’ offences (meaning those which could potentially be tried in the Crown Court, even if they were actually not) should usually be removed from the record after 10 years, with a number of exceptions.

 If 3 recordable offences have been committed, the records will be stored for 20 years instead, and some types of offence will lead to the record being accessible for the offender’s entire life.